suhovius/caelus/README.md

 - More weather apis integration and different data collection/processing.

 - Add some API for users with login and token for example JWT (https://blog.appsignal.com/2023/08/23/secure-your-ruby-app-with-json-web-tokens.html https://www.bluebash.co/blog/rails-6-7-api-authentication-with-jwt/ https://github.com/jwt/ruby-jwt).
-With different formats like gRPC https://grpc.io/docs/languages/ruby/quickstart/ and GraphQL https://graphql.org/
+With different formats like gRPC https://grpc.io/docs/languages/ruby/quickstart/ and GraphQL https://graphql.org/ Read trailblazer book for jwt auth logic examples

+- Create some embeddable widget for measured data with graphs maybe use some js framework for this

 - Rails generator task to setup API calls wrapper class scaffold